naveennakshatram/cloud-native-python-microservice/README.md

+# Steps to run the microservice in local machine.

+## Prerequisites
+1. Install python3.12 or above.
+2. Install pip3.12 or above.
+3. Install docker.
+4. Install gcloud.
+5. Install kubectl or minikube.

+## Create a virtual environment.
+1. Open a terminal and navigate to the directory where you want to create the virtual environment.
+2. Run the following command to create a virtual environment: python3.12 -m venv myvenv
+    Note : Replace myvenv with the name of the virtual environment you want to create.
+3. Activate the virtual environment: source myvenv/bin/activate
+    Note : Replace myvenv with the name of the virtual environment you created.
+4. To install the required packages, run the following command: make update
+5. To run the microservice, run the following command: make run

 # Steps to deploy a python microservice to GCP.

-1. write a python microservice that will make some response to a request using fastapi.
+## write a python microservice that will make some response to a request using fastapi.

-2. Create a docker file that will build a container from the python microservice.
+## Create a docker file that will build a container from the python microservice.

     When you are using apple silicon mac, you need to use the following command to build the docker image.